The Rolling Barrage – FAQ

 This is another popular question.
 Usually after we post our annual ride poster of dates and stops.

 As a ride that is normally between 19-21 days we unfortunately cannot stop at every major city across Canada.
-Depending on routes we may pass your city, town, village, etc… but we plan stop to stop and then in between, we need to plan breaks, fuel, meals, maybe a visit to a local attraction or memorial.
-Sometimes committments planned well in advance.
+Depending on routes, we may pass your city, town, village, etc… but we plan stop to stop and then in between.
+We need to plan breaks, fuel, meals, maybe a visit to a local attraction or memorial.
+Commitments are planned well in advance.
+Our ride grew in size across the country in 2023.
+This brought challenges with respect to locations for meals such as lunch and fuel points.

 Our planning in a wider picture is municipal, regional, provincial, and national.
 However, if you know riders on The Rolling Barrage and we stop in a given location overnight, come visit us.